 The West Gate Globes

-The twin domes of the Chapel and Painted Hall are instantly recognizable and form the logo for the Old Royal Naval College.
+The twin domes of the Chapel and Painted Hall are instantly recognisable and form the logo for the Old Royal Naval College.
 Almost as iconic is the West Gate with its pair of massive Portland stone globes each six feet in diameter and weighing almost seven tons.

 The globes were installed in the early 1750s to commemorate the Voyage Round the World of Commodore George Anson.
 This distinctly out-of-the-ordinary expedition was devised as a way of harrying the Spanish in the Pacific, attacking towns along the West Coast of South America, fomenting rebellion against Spanish colonial rule in Peru and capturing Spanish treasure ships.
 It was part of a strategic attack on Spain in order to gain further freedom for the ships of the British Empire to trade in produce and enslaved people.